Technigo/project-happy-thoughts-api/README.md

 # Express API Project

 This project is made by me on my 19th week of Technigo Boot Camp.
 It was my first experience with Full Stack Development.
-Connecting my own Backend development to an existing Frontend project The assignment was to create an API using Express and return an array of data and a single item.
+Connecting my own Backend development to an existing Frontend project

 ## Documentation